adamwulf/app-launch-guide/README.md

 This guide is a collection of lessons learned.

+## What
+This guide goes through all of the necessary steps for buiding and launching your product, specifically focused on app dev.
+In particule, this guide covers:

+0. Helpful books and resources
+1. Narrowing down your app idea
+2. Validating that idea
+3. Defining your Busines Model
+4. Validating with a Prototype
+5. Building your app
+6. Launch!
+7. Post-launch growth

 ## Contribute
 I missed some stuff!
 I'm only one guy with my own limited experience.
 If you see that I've missed some info or have helpful resources to share, submit an issue or PR, or just [get in touch](http://twitter.com/adamwulf)